Noah-Huppert/scripts/README.md

 Controls the display backlight.
 See the command help output for configuration details.

-The bklight command has 2 valid sub commands: get and set.
+The bklight command has 3 valid sub commands: get, set, and increment.

+Usage: `bklight COMMAND <Sub-Args...>`

 Get can retrieve the following values: percent, raw, and max.
 Set can set the following values: percent, raw.

-Usage: `bklight COMMAND <Sub-Args...>`
+Increment adds or subtracts a value from the current percent value.

 If a valid percent value is provided as the command, bklight will set the backlight to that percent.
 This is a useful shorthand.